Traditional Austrian food & drink

 A crown jewel among classic Austrian dishes.

-Austrian Drinks
+Austrian drinks

 In the cosy cafes of Vienna, coffee reigns supreme, offered in countless styles and always accompanied by a glass of water.